A Non-Profit Organization

 Source: Frugal Village

-KITCHEN DRAWER: You might see saved rubber bands, free samples, pencil nubs (hey, they still have a point), bread twist ties, folded aluminum foil, used birthday candles, washed plastic baggies or saved bread bags to use for pet care.
+First of all, open a kitchen drawer.
+You may find saved rubber bands, free samples, pencil stubs, or bread twist ties.
+In addition, folded aluminum foil, used birthday candles, and washed plastic baggies often appear.
+Many frugal homes also save bread bags for pet care or storage.

 Leave a Reply